-Any production shot by a member of the NZCS and publicly released or aired between the dates of 01/01/14 and 15/08/16 may be entered.
-The production may have been released on any channel, but a feature film must have had a theatrical release first, and a telefeature must not have had a theatrical release.
+Any production shot by a member of the NZCS and publicly released or aired two years before the the closing date for entries may be entered.
+The production may have been released via any distribution channel, but a feature film must have had a theatrical release first, and a telefeature must not have had a theatrical first release.

 In the category Specialised cinematography part of a production may be entered, for example an aerial, underwater, or second unit sequence.
 In some categories a segment or episode may be entered.

-A fantastic black tie awards dinner was held on Saturday 15 October 2016 at the Heritage Hotel Grand Tea Room in Auckland.
-The date and venue for the 2017 NZCS Award has yet to be announced.
+A black tie awards dinner will be held on Saturday 14 October 2017 at the Heritage Hotel Grand Tea Room in Auckland.
+The 2016 NZCS Awards dinner was a fantastic event, and we aim to repeat that success this year.

 This award is a memorial to cinematographer Al Guilford NZCS and is awarded to the best cinematography entry from an emerging cinematographer.